citadel-ai/langcheck/README.md

 ### Visualize Metrics

-LangCheck has built-in interactive visualizations for metrics.
+LangCheck comes with built-in, interactive visualizations of metrics.

 ```python
 # Choose some metrics